SonyJenith/SonyJenith/README.md

 # 💫 About Me:
 Hi there!
-I’m currently a 3rd-year Computer Science and Engineering student with a strong passion for game development.
+I’m currently a **3rd-year Computer Science and Engineering** student with a strong passion for **game development**.
 I love to code and enjoy turning creative ideas into interactive experiences.
 Here on GitHub, I share my projects, experiments, and learning journeys in programming and game dev.
 Let’s connect, collaborate, and build something amazing!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sony-jenith-d-2686702b6)